conormcafee/mitso-marketing/site/content/caseStudies.md

 title: We let our work speak for itself
 intro: >-
   We work with clients locally and globally, developing stand-out brands and impactful campaigns that achieve long-term results.
-We’re proud of what we have achieved, alongside our diverse range of clients.
+We are proud of what we have achieved, alongside our diverse range of clients.
 others: >-
   We’re a one-stop shop for digital marketing, branding and other marketing and